serokell/blog-posts/Haskell Parser Combinators/article.md

   ]
 ```

 And it should fix the problem.
-However, this is not ideal in terms of performance, as it will cause Megaparsec to consume the entirety of the `double`, to later find that there is no `f`, backtrack, and finally try again with an `integer`.
+However, this is not ideal in terms of performance, as it will cause Megaparsec to consume the entirety of the `double` to later find that there is no `f`, backtrack, and finally try again with an `integer`.

 In such a situation this is trivial, but care must be taken in more complex examples, for example, what if we wanted to have `(foo bar)` as well as tuples such as `(foo bar, baz quz)`?
 The S-expression could be very long and lead to exponential complexity in the worst-case scenario.
 Recently, a very similar problem [was fixed](https://gitlab.com/morley-framework/morley/-/merge_requests/971) in one of our projects.